 SUPPORT COUNTY AUTHORITY TO COLLECT EXISTING SALES TAX

 NACo supports legislation to permit the collection of existing sales and use taxes from remote sellers.
-The issue of collecting remote sales taxes has escalated in recent years due to the Internet’s growth as a retail marketplace.
+The issue of collecting remote sales taxes has taken on greater significance in recent years due to the Internet’s growth as a retail marketplace.
 As a result, state and local governments have lost billions in uncollected sales taxes and Main Street businesses find themselves at a significant competitive disadvantage to online merchants.
-This disadvantage is amplified because online merchants and their customers use local infrastructure and services without contributing to their provision.
+This disadvantage is amplified because online merchants and their customers use and benefit from local infrastructure and services without contributing to their provision.

 SUPPORT PROGRAMS THAT ASSIST COUNTIES TO PREVENT AND REDUCE POVERTY

-NACo supports federal investments and strategies that focus on serving those most in need and address the root causes of poverty.
-Because counties are responsible to maintain the local social safety net and are mandated to provide indigent care, NACo supports fully funding programs that assist those most in need and maintain the maximum amount of efficiency and flexibility possible at the local level.
-Key federal programs that assist counties in tackling poverty include the Social Services Block Grant, the Community Services Block Grant and the Temporary Assistance for Needy Families program.
+NACo supports federal investments and strategies that focus on serving those most in need and the root causes of poverty.
+Because counties are responsible to maintain the local social safety net and are typically mandated to provide indigent care, NACo supports fully funding programs that assist our nation’s most vulnerable populations and maintain the maximum amount of flexibility possible at the local level.
+Key federal programs that assist counties in tackling poverty include the Social Services Block Grant and the Temporary Assistance for Needy Families program.

 NACo supports a long-term reauthorization of the farm bill to help counties provide critical investments in our nation’s most underserved communities.
 In addition to a long-term reauthorization, NACo also supports full funding for all farm bill titles, which help strengthen our nation’s rural infrastructure including broadband and water and wastewater systems, protect our nation’s food supply, increase access to healthy food to low-income populations through the Supplemental Nutritional Assistance Program (SNAP), and promote environmental stewardship and conservation.